 Before involving the courts and justice system, make sure your car fits the state's lemon law definition.
 According to the North Dakota attorney general, you have a lemon on your hands if:

 - After giving the car dealer 3 attempts to correct the problem, the defect still exists and is so troublesome that it impairs your vehicle's value and use.

 - The vehicle has been out of service for at least 30 business days.

 - The dealer or manufacturer has been notified of the problem within 1 year of purchase or during the warranty.

-Before summoning the Attorney General, first try to square a settlement through the manufacturer's arbitration system.
-But if this fails to meet your satisfaction, you should hire an attorney and sue.
-If you choose this option, you must initiate legal action within 6 months of either the warranty's expiration or 18 months of the vehicle being handed over to you.
+If the vehicle manufacturer's informal arbitration program fails to meet your satisfaction, you should hire an attorney and sue.
+If you choose this option, you must initiate legal action within 6 months of either the warranty's expiration or 18 months of the vehicle being delivered to you originally.

 Under state law you have the right to demand for either a new vehicle of similar value, or a full refund on the price you paid.